Mapleshade20/mcsr-log/README.md

 ## What does it do?

-It collects speedrunigt records of your Any% runs, and return a CSV table.
+It collects speedrunigt records of your Any% runs, RSG or FSG, and return a CSV table.
 It can also update a reset-counting txt for your OBS display.

 ## Todos